vursion/vursion/README.md

 ### Don't forget to add the cron job needed to trigger Laravel’s scheduling!

-Please see https://laravel.com/docs/master/scheduling for more information on adding the Cron entry to your server.
+Please see https://laravel.com/docs/master/scheduling for more information on adding the cron entry to your server.

 ## Changelog